What is Shiatsu?

 What is Ki and what does it have to do with Shiatsu?

-According to traditional Shiatsu theory, ki moves through pathways in the body known as meridians.
+Ki moves through pathways in the body known as meridians.
 When this flow is abundant and balanced, we may experience greater vitality and wellbeing.
-When Ki becomes depleted, stagnant, or out of balance, we may notice tension, fatigue, discomfort, emotional stress, or a sense of feeling off.
+Our health and immunity are strong.
+When ki becomes depleted, stagnant, or out of balance, we may notice tension, fatigue, discomfort, emotional stress, a sense of feeling off, or if it any of these symptoms have been ongoing for a long period of time it may lead to illness or dis-ease.

-Shiatsu practitioners use attentive touch, pressure, stretching, and energetic awareness to support the free flow of ki throughout the body.
-Rather than simply focusing on isolated symptoms, Shiatsu seeks to support the whole person: body, mind, and energetic system.
+Shiatsu practitioners tune in to each client’s hara and intuitively feel for the areas of imbalance.
+The session supports the movement of ki throughout the body.
+Unlike a conventional massage which focuses on isolated symptoms, Shiatsu seeks to support the whole person: body, mind, and energetic system.

 What are the benefits of Shiatsu?